 Global Travel Company Lonely Planet is trying to better understand the solo traveler experience.
 We are challenged to come up with solutions that can help the company expand on its digital innovation.
-By understanding the solo global traveler culture, we identified ways to help solo travelers find travel buddies, and saw opportunities the company can leverage with new features in its Trips app.
+By understanding the solo global traveler culture, we identified ways to help solo travelers find travel buddies, and saw opportunities the company can leverage with new features in its digital offerings.

 Lu Yang, Xi Zhang